Lola Young, Baroness Young of Hornsey

-Education and career
+Early life and education

-Born in Kensington, Lola Young was educated at the Parliament Hill School for Girls in London and went then to the New College of Speech and Drama, where she received a diploma in dramatic art in 1975, and a teaching certificate one year later.
-In 1988 she graduated from Middlesex Polytechnic with a Bachelor of Arts in Contemporary Cultural Studies.
+Young was born in Kensington, London to Nigerian parents.
+She was cared for by a white foster parent until she was 14.
+Her foster mother died and she went into care.
+She was educated at the Parliament Hill School for Girls in London and went then to the New College of Speech and Drama, where she received a diploma in dramatic art in 1975, and a teaching certificate one year later.
+In 1988, she graduated from Middlesex Polytechnic with a Bachelor of Arts degree in Contemporary Cultural Studies.

+Career

-Young worked as a professional actress from 1976 to 1984, and also presented a number of BBC programmes aimed at young children such as Play School and, on Radio 4, Listening Corner and Playtime.
+Young worked as a professional actress from 1976 to 1984, and presented a number of BBC programmes aimed at young children such as Play School and, on Radio 4, Listening Corner and Playtime.
 She had been a residential social worker in the London Borough of Islington from 1971 to 1973.
-Her most prominent role was as next-door neighbour Janey in children's sitcom Metal Mickey which ran from 1980 to 1983.
+Her most prominent role was as next-door neighbour Janey in children's sitcom Metal Mickey, which ran from 1980 to 1983.
 In 1985, she became co-director and training and development manager at the Haringey Arts Council, a post she held until 1989.

 From 1990 to 1992, Young was lecturer in media studies at the Polytechnic of West London.
-In the following she was lecturer, senior lecturer, principal lecturer, Professor of cultural studies and in the end Emeritus professor at the Middlesex University.
-In 1995 she published Fear of the Dark: Race, Gender and Sexuality in Cinema.
+Following this, she was lecturer, senior lecturer, principal lecturer, Professor of Cultural Studies and ultimately Emeritus professor at the Middlesex University.
+In 1995, she published Fear of the Dark: Race, Gender and Sexuality in Cinema.

 Young became Project director of the Archives and Museum of Black Heritage in 1997, she was Commissioner in the Royal Commission on Historical Manuscripts in the years 2000 and 2001, and Chair at Nitro Theatre Company in 2004–10.